2027 Chicago mayoral election

 The 2027 Chicago mayoral election will be held on February 23, 2027, to elect the mayor of Chicago.
 If no candidate receives a majority of votes, a runoff election will be held on April 6, 2027.
+Incumbent mayor Brandon Johnson is running for re-election against a field of nine challengers that includes state officials, county officials, businessmen and a member of the U.S. House of Representatives.